Rockie156/PeerMentorHackathonEvent/puzzle.md

 ATGCC
 ```

-The transcription enzyme will produce the following codons (particularly observe how each codon lines up with the DNA string):
+Which produces the following codons (observe how each codon lines up with the original):

 ```
 ATGCC (original, not a codon)